abelsiqueira/ltex/README.md

 # ltex - List tex

-This tool simply list your tex files with a hierarchy of include/input.
+Tool to list your tex files with a hierarchy of include/input.

 ## Install